-What does it mean to be forward-looking in research, monitoring and evaluation?
+What does participatory video reporting mean to be forward-looking in research, monitoring, and evaluation?

 Data collection is changing.
-Rapid advances in technology demand that international development professionals look outside the box when faced with new challenges on collecting data and reporting the findings.
-But what is the most effective way to achieve timely and relevant data for a project?
+Rapid advances in technology demand that international development professionals look outside the box when faced with new challenges in collecting data and reporting the findings and participatory video reorting is and engageing, empowering and an effective and way to achieve timely and relevant data for a project.

 Our clients need data that is easily understood and actionable.
 While we provide quality information and analysis, the data – made up of dozens of pages of statistics, charts, graphs and maps – is often so far removed from the people it evaluates that the human element can be lost.